davorg/dmp/chapters/chapter12.md

 as much as possible about not only the format of the data, but also what it will be used for, as this will help you to build flexibility into your program.
-Always design your program to be as flexible as possi- ble.
+Always design your program to be as flexible as possible.
 This includes designing intermediate data structures carefully and using the UNIX filter model to remove any assumptions about input and output channels.

 Know whether your data inputs or outputs are liable to change.
-If so, can you design your program so that it makes no assumptions about input and output for- mats?
+If so, can you design your program so that it makes no assumptions about input and output formats?
 Can your program work out the format from the actual input data?
 Or can the input and output formats be driven from configuration files?
 Can you have some input into the design of these formats?
 If so, can you make them flexible enough that one